amaurybsouza/portfolio/README.md

 ## Previous Job
 I am an experienced DevOps Engineer with a strong focus on cloud technologies, automation, and Infrastructure as Code (IaC).
 Throughout my career, I've had the privilege of making impactful contributions to projects, particularly during my tenure at Bradesco bank, where I played a key role in optimizing processes and ensuring the reliability of infrastructure.

-Check out some of my responsabilities for daily basis as DevOps Engineer:
+Check out some of my responsabilities:
 - Champion the use of IaC tools (e.g., Terraform, Ansible) to automate the provisioning and configuration of infrastructure, ensuring consistency and scalability.
 - Develop and maintain automation scripts and tools to streamline repetitive tasks and optimize workflows, enhancing efficiency and reducing manual intervention.
 - Conduct training sessions to share DevOps practices and tools within the team, fostering a culture of continuous learning.